The Day Jonah Lomu Changed Rugby Forever: New Zealand vs England 1995 World Cup Semi-Final

 The prize goes perhaps to the first of them, which remains the most famous, when Lomu escapes two players before stepping on the unfortunate Mike Catt, in the 5th minute.
 Everything is done with disarming ease.
 Like when before half-time, Lomu brings English wing three-quarter Tony Underwood into touch, before giving him a broad smile of challenge.

-England were not to be outdone that day in Cape Town, however, and their reaction after the break remained remarkable.
-Quite simply, it can do nothing in the face of the best individual performance of a player who is about to shake up the history of rugby.
+England were not to be outdone that day in Cape Town, however, and their reaction following the break remained remarkable.
+Quite simply, it can do nothing in the face of the best individual performance of a player who is regarding to shake up the history of rugby.
 It’s a shock, and not just for the English, as the Kiwi giant seems to have invented in 80 minutes a new version of this sport which then enters professionalism.
-There is a before and after June 18, 1995.
+There is a before and following June 18, 1995.
 And if Lomu will never win the World Cup, this third edition is forever his.

 4. France – Australia 1987